 Monster Beverage tumbled 14 percent to $45.86.
 The company’s energy drinks have been cited in the deaths of five people in the past year, according to incident reports that doctors and companies submit to the U.S. Food and Drug Administration.
 The FDA said the incidents are considered to be allegations, and no conclusion is drawn until an investigation is completed.

-Goldman Sachs Group Inc. removed (MNST) Monster Beverage from its conviction buy list and Citigroup Inc. said the argument for a takeover has “evaporated.”
+Goldman Sachs Group Inc. removed (MNST:US) Monster Beverage from its conviction buy list and Citigroup Inc. said the argument for a takeover has “evaporated.”

 Procter & Gamble Co.
-(PG) climbed 1.3 percent to $69.44 for the second-biggest gain in the Dow.
-The largest consumer-products maker reported first-quarter adjusted earnings (PG) that topped analysts’ estimates as the Cincinnati-based company slowed market-share losses and reduced manufacturing costs.
+(PG:US) climbed 1.3 percent to $69.44 for the second-biggest gain in the Dow.
+The largest consumer-products maker reported first-quarter adjusted earnings (PG:US) that topped analysts’ estimates as the Cincinnati-based company slowed market-share losses and reduced manufacturing costs.

 Yahoo rose 6 percent to $16.79, the highest level since May 2011.
 The largest U.S. Web portal reported third-quarter earnings that exceeded the average analyst estimate by nine cents a share.
 Mayer outlined her turnaround strategy, emphasizing mobile technology and personalized services, on her first call with analysts since being named CEO in July.